 This summary highlights some of the information in this prospectus.
-It is not complete and may not contain all of the information that you may want to consider before investing in our common stock.
+It is not complete and may not contain all of the information that you may want to consider before making an investment decision.
 Throughout this prospectus, we refer to OFS Credit Company, Inc. and any of its consolidated subsidiaries as the "Company," "we," "us" or "our;" OFS Capital Management, LLC as "OFS Advisor" or the "Advisor;" and OFS Capital Services, LLC as "OFS Services" or the "Administrator."

-Business Overview
+Overview

 OFS Credit Company, Inc. is a non-diversified, closed-end management investment company that has registered as an investment company under the 1940 Act.
 We were formed as a Delaware corporation on September 1, 2017.
 Our primary investment objective is to generate current income, with a secondary objective to generate capital appreciation.
-We intend to elect to be a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+We have elected to be treated for U.S. federal income tax purposes, and intend to qualify annually as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 See "U.S. Federal Income Tax Matters."